-Olivia Treharne joined LGIM in July 2014 as Active Equities team.
+Olivia Treharne joined LGIM in July 2014 as a fund manager in the Active Equities team.

 We've become used to rising life expectancy, yet lately statistics seem to show that the rate of improvement has slowed.
 What is more, our increasingly unhealthy lifestyles may be responsible.
 What challenges does this pose to policymakers and how can they tackle this trap?